MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 Description: Database access to Azure key vault key has been reestablished and database is now online.

+EventName: MakeManagedDbAccessible

+Status: Succeeded

+Description: Access to Azure Key Vault Key has been re-established, operation to make all databases accessible in managed server <name> started.

-**Event when the issue wasn’t resolved within 8 hours and Azure Key Vault key access has to be validated manually**
+**Event when the issue wasn’t resolved within 30 minutes and Azure Key Vault key access has to be validated manually**

 EventName: MakeDatabaseInaccessible